Clarke County Hospital History

 CCH welcomed its first child being born at the facility just two days after opening to the public at 5:48 a.m.
 Tuesday, January 21, 1953.
 A daughter was born to Osceola residents Mr. and Mrs. Adrian Fuller.

-So much has changed in the past 60 years.
-The vision our community had six decades ago continues to expand as Clarke County Hospital pursues to broaden its plethora of services and remind the community what has been added in recent years such as vascular ultrasound testing, stress testing, dexascan testing for bone density, speech therapy, skilled nursing and a comprehensive group of diagnostics.
+So much has changed in the past 67 years.
+The vision our community had more than six decades ago continues to expand as Clarke County Hospital pursues to broaden its plethora of services and remind the community what has been added in recent years such as vascular ultrasound testing, stress testing, dexascan testing for bone density, speech therapy, skilled nursing and a comprehensive group of diagnostics.

-The community matters to us and we have mattered to the community for nearly 60 years.
-That 60 year relationship is one we are excited to continue, build upon and serve you and your descendants in the many years to come.
+The community matters to us and we have mattered to the community for over 60 years.
+This long relationship is one we are excited to continue, build upon and serve you and your descendants in the many years to come.